 My studio is well equipped and spacious yet homely and fun with music and tea and chatter galore.
 This helps to put people at ease very quickly and it creates an easy environment in which to learn.
-I am very supportive and easy going and believe everybody can (and should!) learn to sew, and I honestly have not met anyone yet who I couldn’t teach to create something beautiful.
+I am very supportive and believe everybody can (and should!) learn to sew, and I honestly have not met anyone yet who I couldn’t teach to create something beautiful.

 I have a lot of experience in making and teaching, and have HNDs to back up my knowledge.
 Of course I believe you never stop learning and I myself am always still learning.
 I know what kind of experience I expect in a learning environment, and believe I mostly get it right delivering a positive experience to my students.
 I believe in feedback and being adaptable, so all classes will have an element of being tailored to the students.
 I also firmly believe that you should come home from each class with something you have made, so you will!

 People often ask me about class progression; what order should they take classes in, what is next after the beginners class.
 I have always left this really open as it all depends on what you want to achieve.
 For a lot of people being able to hem trousers or fix a dress is enough.
 For some people the dream is to make their own vintage style dresses.
 Other want to learn to quilt, or aren’t yet so sure what they want to do with their new skills.
 And other people still want to learn how to do everything.